Building Stronger Geoscience Departments Traveling Workshop Program

 From 2009-2013, the Traveling Workshop Program visited 22 departments (ranging from two-year colleges to four year colleges to comprehensive universities to research intensive PhD institutions), meeting with 241 faculty members.
 Workshop participants reported an overall satisfaction rate of 8.95 out of 10.

-The Visiting Workshop Program brings the knowledge gained from the Building Strong Geoscience Departments project onto your campus to support conversation and planning by your department as a whole.
-In collaboration with the National Association of Geoscience Teachers (NAGT), we offer a menu of interactive sessions distilling the lessons learned from our previous workshops and fully supported with on-line resources.
-All sessions feature presentations, discussions, and action planning.
+This traveling workshop program brought the knowledge gained from the Building Strong Geoscience Departments project onto campuses to support conversation and planning by departments as a whole.
+In collaboration with the National Association of Geoscience Teachers (NAGT), the program offered a menu of interactive sessions distilling the lessons learned from our previous workshops and fully supported with on-line resources.
+All sessions featured presentations, discussions, and action planning.

-The visiting workshop program offers several unique opportunities:
+The traveling workshop program offered several unique opportunities: